mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Why this guide?

+### By a beginner for beginners

-I'm a beginner, so I don't have the curse of knowledge.
+I'm a beginner, and this is a beginner-level guide.

+I've read a lot of other homelab guides, and they seem like the author is building their 20th rack.
+They don't explain their thought process or why they rejected alternatives.
+They just say that they chose X component, and it's a great component, and you should buy it too.

+Because this is my first time building a server rack, I'm walking you through how I approached it as a beginner so you can understand my thought process.

+### No affiliate links

+Most posts about homelab are funded by affiliate links.

-This is not affiliate spam.
-Some are honest, but all of them are inherently biased.
+Some of them give helpful information regardless, but affiliate links make the author inherently biased.
 They have a vested interest in you purchasing more expensive gear because they make more money that way.
-They also have an interest in directing you to merchants
+They also have an interest in directing you to merchants that pay them the most rather than the merchants that serve customers best.

-The first issue with a lot of guides to building any kind of home server equipment is that the author is almost always an affiliate partner.
-There's nothing inherently wrong with affiliates, but they have a bias.
-They make money when you buy through their links.
-That means that they have incentive to push you toward more expensive equipment.
-That's not to say that they're dishonest or that they only care about money, but they care

 I'm writing this out of vanity.
 I do have financial interest in that I sell a product that's in the homelab space, but I've been writing homelab posts long before that.

-They don't explain their thought process or why they rejected alternatives.
-They just say that they chose X component, and it's a great component, and you should buy it too.

 ## Choosing a rack